jeanc18rlos/dental-vip-cms/src/pages/en/specialties/sedation-and-general-anesthesia.md

         complications rarely occur, and in such a case; the presence of an Anesthesiologist will guarantee a quick and safe resolution of them.</p>\n"
     - question: Are there contraindications to this anesthesia technique?
-      answer: "<p>Very few, among which we find: history of hypersensitivity prior to the procedure, respiratory failure, severe hepatic insufficiency, pregnancy, lactation, alcoholism, drug use, psychotic diseases, intestinal occlusions, some cases of glaucoma and/or any other systemic condition that contraindicates
+      answer: "<p>Really few, among which we find: history of hypersensitivity prior to the procedure, respiratory failure, severe hepatic insufficiency, pregnancy, lactation, alcoholism, drug use, psychotic diseases, intestinal occlusions, some cases of glaucoma and/or any other systemic condition that contraindicates